 Substituting for won’t solve the problem either; if we do that, we would be overestimating the efficiency of our processes.

 6.3 Smooth Operations

-When running smooth operations, at no point in time does anyone have to stop and think what to do next, nor do they have to improvise to get things moving again.
+When running smooth operations, at no point does anyone have to stop and think about what to do next, nor do they have to improvise to get things moving again.

 - Prevent deadlocks, this is where two resources can end up in a situation where they wait on each other indefinitely